 Get a free scanner to see if your PC is infected.

 How to Remove RecipeSearch from Windows.

-Step 3: Clean any registries, created by RecipeSearch on your computer.
+Step 4: Clean Any registries, Created by RecipeSearch on Your PC.

 The usually targeted registries of Windows machines are the following: